ozkanpakdil/ozkanpakdil.github.io/my_collections/_posts/2024/2024-11-04-graalvm-wasm.markdown

 date: 2024-11-04 00:00:30
 categories: [graalvm,spring-boot]
 ---
 [Graalvm](https://www.graalvm.org/) is AOT compilation advanced JDK, I am following the project since 2019, Project's first target was AOT now lately I start seeing more about multi language support.
-IIt supports Python, JS, Ruby, Wasm more details [here](https://www.graalvm.org/latest/reference-manual/languages/)
+It supports Python, JS, Ruby, Wasm more details [here](https://www.graalvm.org/latest/reference-manual/languages/)

 And WASM is getting popular day by day, WASM is a new binary file for web.
 There are many cool examples of WASM